alyaaa7med/N8N_Lab/README.md

 ## Needed Credintionals

-### 1. FileFire
+### 1. fireflies
 **How to get it:**
-1. Log in to your FileFire dashboard.
+1. Log in to your fireflies.ai dashboard.
 2. Navigate to `Settings → Developer Settings`.
 3. Add the N8N Webhook credentials.
 <img src="images/web.JPG"  width="600">